Looking for a full, FREE Outliers summary?

-Note: This Outliers summary is part of an ongoing project to summarise The 70+ Best Books on Learning of All Time.
+Note: This Outliers summary is part of an ongoing project to summarise the Best Learning Books of all time.

 When explaining/dissecting why some people achieve more than others, we often overvalue natural-talent and self-determinism, i.e.: